rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### List Inactive Assets

-Returns a list of inactive assets (limit 1000) determined by how many days ago they were scanned
+This action is used to returns a list of inactive assets (limit 1000) determined by how many days ago they were scanned

 ##### Input